Dsolnik/sle-mentoring/mongoDB.md

 __`"$where"` should not be used unless strictly necessary.__ For queries that cannot be done any other way, the `"$where"` clause allows you to execute arbitrary JS as part of your query.
 You should only use `"$where"` only when there is no other way of doing the query.

 ## Server-side Scripting
 Server-side JS is susceptible to injection attacks similar to those that occur in a relationalDB.
-By following certain riles around accepting input, you can use use JS safely:
+By following certain rules around accepting input, you can use use JS safely:
 * turn off JS execution altogether by running mongod with the `--noscripting` option
 * make sure you aren't accepting user input and passing it directly to mongod